ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ### Create VIPShopServer Script

 Create a new script called `VIPShopServer`, and place it into the **Server** group, in the **Scripts** group.
-The **VIPShopServer** script will be responsible for setting the player to VIP, and giving them the coins, and resources when they purchase a VIP perk.
+The **VIPShopServer** script will be responsible for setting the player to VIP, and giving them the coins and resources when they purchase a VIP perk.

 - Add the **VIP Bronze** perk as a custom property.
 Name the property `VIPBronze`.
 - Add the **VIP Silver** perk as a custom property.
 Name the property `VIPSilver`.